Dick Dickey

 Richard Lea Dickey (October 26, 1926 – July 3, 2006) was an American professional basketball player for the National Professional Basketball League's Anderson Packers and National Basketball Association's Boston Celtics, although he is best remembered for his college career while playing at NC State.
+Dickey averaged 2.8 Points and 1.1 Assists while playing in a total of 45 games for the Celtics and Packers.

+Dickey was drafted with the 2nd Pick in the 3rd round of the 1951 NBA Draft by the Baltimore Bullets, but he did not end up playing for them.

 Early life

 Dickey was born in Rigdon, Indiana.
 He attended Pendleton High School in Pendleton, Indiana and graduated in 1944.
 During his senior year of his high school basketball career, of which he started for three years, Dickey earned All-Sectional honors while playing for coach Art Gross.